biobankinguk/biobankinguk/.github/pull_request_template.md

 **⚠ DELETE THIS SECTION!**

-ℹ Please reference relevant Azure Boards work items in a list below, in the form `AB#<id>`.
+ℹ If there are multiple relevant Azure Boards work items, please reference them in a list below, in the form `AB#<id>`.

 ⚠ The Pull Request also cannot be merged unless its title starts with such a reference to the primary work item.